onomyprotocol/ochain/docs/ochain-tutorials/join-mainnet.md

 Your node needs to know how to find peers.
 You'll need to add healthy seed nodes to `$HOME/.ochain/config/config.toml`.
 The [`launch`](https://github.com/cosmos/launch) repo contains links to some seed nodes.

-If those seeds aren't working, you can find more seeds and persistent peers on a Cosmos Hub explorer (a list can be found on the [launch page](https://cosmos.network/launch)).
+If those seeds aren't working, you can find more seeds and persistent peers on a Onomy explorer (a list can be found on the [launch page](https://cosmos.network/launch)).

 ## A Note on Gas and Fees

-On Cosmos Hub mainnet, the accepted denom is `uatom`, where `1atom = 1.000.000uatom`
+On Onomy mainnet, the accepted denom is `uatom`, where `1atom = 1.000.000uatom`

-Transactions on the Cosmos Hub network need to include a transaction fee in order to be processed.
+Transactions on the Onomy network need to include a transaction fee in order to be processed.
 This fee pays for the gas required to run the transaction.
 The formula is the following:

 ```
 fees = ceil(gas * gasPrices)